wntic/segmentation-robustness-framework/README.md

 ### Attacks Configuration

 This section lists the adversarial attacks to be applied to the model, along with their respective parameters.
-Two attack methods are available: FGSM and PGD.
-Each attack has its own set of parameters (see section [Attack Methods](#Attack Methods))

 You can use multiple attacks at the same time, just put them in the config file.

 1. **name**: The name of the adversarial attack method.
-	- Available Attack Methods: FGSM, PGD
+	- Available Attack Methods: FGSM, R+FGSM, PGD, TPGD.
 2. **epsilon**: The magnitude of the perturbation for the attack.
 This can be a list of values to test different perturbation strengths.
 	- Values are specified as a list, for example `[0.1]` or `[0.125, 0.25, 0.5]`
 3. **alpha**: The step size for iterative attacks like PGD.
 	- Values are specified as a list, for example `[0.07]` or `[0.02, 0.07]`
-4. **steps**: The number of iterations for iterative attacks like PGD.
+4. **iters**: The number of iterations for iterative attacks like PGD.
 5. **targeted**: A flag to indicate whether the attack is targeted or untargeted.
 6. **target_label**: (Required if `targeted` is true) The target class label for a targeted attack.